MIDFIELDR/midfieldr/README.md

 library(data.table)
 ```

-We would usually load midfielddata as well, but here we can illustrate
+We illustrate usage with the “toy” data sets included in midfieldr.
-usage with the “toy” data sets included in midfieldr.
+These are small data sets of 150 unique students used in examples.

 ``` r
 # Initialize the working data frame using toy_term

 DT <- toy_term[, .(mcid)]
 DT <- unique(DT)

 # Add variables relating to the timely term

 DT <- add_timely_term(DT, toy_term)
 DT
 #>                mcid term_i       level_i adj_span timely_term